Danny Devine (footballer, born 1997)

-Daniel Steven Devine (born 4 September 1997) is an English professional footballer who plays as a midfielder for Farsley Celtic, on loan from Chester.
+Daniel Steven Devine (born 4 September 1997) is an English professional footballer who plays as a midfielder for Liversedge.

 Early and personal life

 Devine was born in the Bradford Royal Infirmary and attended St Bede's Grammar School in the city.
 He was a boyhood Bradford City fan.

 Career

 Bradford City

 Devine began his career with Bradford City, joining at under-13 level, and signing his first professional contract in June 2016.
 He spent a loan spell at Harrogate Railway Athletic earlier that year.

 He made his senior debut for the club on 6 August 2016 in the opening league game of the 2016–17 season, in a march against Port Vale.

 He signed a new contract with the club in October 2016, until June 2019.
 He stated he hoped that his progress with the first-team would act as an inspiration to other young players at the club.

 He did not play between March and November 2018 due to injury, making his first appearance of the 2018–19 season as a late substitute in an FA Cup game on 10 November 2018.
 In April 2019,having made no further first-team appearances, new manager Gary Bowyer said Devine was in "contention" for more games.
 After returning to first-team action, including his first start in two years on 27 April 2019, Devine said he wanted to help the club's promotion push in the 2019–20 season.

 In May 2019, following Bradford City's relegation to League Two, he was one of 3 first-team players to be offered a new contract by the club.
 Later that month he signed a new one-year contract with the club.
 He said he hoped the club's relegation would be a new start for the club.

 On 19 October 2019 he scored his first goal for Bradford City in a 2–1 league victory at home to Crawley Town.
 Manager Gary Bowyer said it provided a confidence boost for Devine, and that he hoped Devine had more to offer.
 On 22 October 2019, in a match against Port Vale, Devine was the only Bradford City player still with the club from when the two teams previously met for his debut in August 2016.
 In November 2019 he said he was keen to work with and inspire Bradford City's youth players.

 On 26 May 2020 it was announced that he was one of 10 players who would leave Bradford City when their contract expired on 30 June 2020.
 After leaving the club he said that he was "disappointed" how his time at the club ended and that he was looking forward to finding a new club and playing more games.